Compound Interest Calculator allows you to check how much money can grow over time using the power of compound interest.

 Simple interest is calculated on the principal amount only.
 While compound interest is calculated on the previous interest plus the principal amount.
 Also, in simple interest, the interest for each year is the same, unlike compound interest.

-By this, we mean at what interval of time the interest will be accrued.
-For example, every month, every quarter (every three months), or annually.
+It means at what interval of time the interest will be accrued.
+For example, every month, every quarter, or annually.